Review Your Driving Skills

 Conditions such as diabetes, heart problems, stroke, arthritis, macular degeneration, Parkinson’s disease, Alzheimer’s disease or other long term conditions may impact your ability to drive safely or have unpredictable characteristics that may affect your driving.
 Sometimes it is the medication related to these conditions or a combination of medications, which may affect your driving safety.
 Alberta Transportation lists a number of medical conditions to consider when thinking about driver fitness.

-Self and Partnered Assessments
+Self and Partnered Reviews

 Seniors Transportation Access and Resources (STAR) produced a comprehensive manual to help seniors, their family and friends, make decisions about driving.
 The manual titled Keep Moving includes an observed drive exercise starting on page 23.
 You will need a partner to complete this exercise.

-You may decide to seek a professional assessment if you have noticed some of your skills needed for safe driving are not as strong as they used to be.
+You may decide to seek a professional review if you have noticed some of your skills needed for safe driving are not as strong as they used to be.
 For example, you may not be seeing as well, reacting more slowly, or losing flexibility or strength that makes some driving manoeuvres challenging.

 AMA’s In-Vehicle Evaluation

 AMA provides an in-vehicle evaluation for older drivers.
-This evaluation provides you with an individualized assessment of your driving skills and abilities.
+This evaluation provides you with an individualized education session of your driving skills and abilities.
 You receive confidential feedback and recommendations based on a 45 minute drive evaluated by a specially trained instructor.
 For more information about the in-vehicle evaluation, see the AMA website.

 The CarFit program was implemented in Canada in 2014.
 It’s a joint partnership between CAA and the Canadian Association of Occupational Therapists (CAOT).

-CAA clubs and CAOT representatives organize events to help mature drivers assess how they fit in their cars for maximum safety and comfort.
+CAA clubs and CAOT representatives organize events to help mature drivers evaluate how they fit in their cars for maximum safety and comfort.
 Additionally, the program provides education to promote driver safety in mature drivers.

 How it works